rgommezz/react-native-offline/README.md

 ### `withNetworkConnectivity()`

-Function that returns a higher order function which will accept some component and return it enhanced version (HOC).
+Function that returns a higher order function which will accept some component and returns a higher order component (HOC) wrapping the original.
 By default, the HOC injects connectivity status as a prop into the wrapped component.
 See Redux integration for a different config.

 ```js
 withNetworkConnectivity(